bbbbbr/gimp-plugin-pixel-art-scalers/README.md

 GIMP plugin for rescaling images using Pixel Art Scalers

+These scalers are able to resize graphics in a way that avoids both bluring and pixelation, while also preserving the look and feel of the image.
+They are commonly used for upscaling pixel art from console games when run in an emulator.
+They can be useful in other realms too.

 Supported image scalers:
  * HQX (hq2x, hq3x, hq4x)
  * XBR (xbr2x, xbr3x, xbr4x)